 “Extremism in the defense of liberty is no vice,” he said.
 “And…moderation in the pursuit of justice is no virtue!”

 The Democratic campaign for Goldwater’s opponent in the 1964 election, President Lyndon B. Johnson, used this “extremism” line and other saber-rattling comments by Goldwater to paint him as a dangerous war-mongering nut who might be crazy enough to start a nuclear war.
 (Epitomized by the Johnson campaign’s infamous “Daisy ad.”)

-In his acceptance speech and subsequent stump speeches, Goldwater focused heavily on his belief that America needed a strong military and should use it aggressively it to fight Communism in Vietnam and elsewhere.
+In his acceptance speech and subsequent stump speeches, Goldwater did focus heavily on his belief that America needed a strong military and should use it aggressively it to fight Communism in Vietnam and elsewhere.

 In the decades since then, Goldwater’s famous quote has also been misused to try to justify extreme positions or actions that bear little or no relation to what Goldwater actually believed or would have condoned.

 For example, when the “Obamacare” health insurance legislation was approved by Congress, a protester hurled a brick through the office window of the Monroe County Democratic Committee headquarters in Rochester, New York.
-A note attached to the brick said “extremism in the defense of liberty is no vice.”
+A note attached to the brick said “Extremism in the defense of liberty is no vice.”